omphardcloud/omphardcloud.github.io/index.md

     }
 {% endhighlight %}

-This HardCloud operation mode is on-going work, and should be ready by late Nov.
+This HardCloud operation mode is on-going work, and should be ready by late Feb.
 2017.

+<h2><font color="red">Open-souce release planned to 02/15/2018!</font></h2>

 <!---
 ## The 1st HardCloud Workshop